Hurotamo/airchainpay/README.md

 # AirChainPay

-AirChainPay is a next-generation multi-chain payment platform designed to enable seamless, secure, and instant transactions both online and offline.
-By leveraging blockchain technology and Bluetooth connectivity, AirChainPay empowers users to make payments across multiple networks, even in environments with limited or no internet access.
-The platform is built to support interoperability, privacy, and ease of use for merchants and consumers alike.
+AirChainPay is a next-generation multi-chain payment platform designed for seamless, secure, and instant transactions both online and offline.
+Leveraging blockchain technology and Bluetooth connectivity, AirChainPay empowers users to make payments across multiple networks—even in environments with limited or no internet access.
+The platform is built for interoperability, privacy, and ease of use for merchants and consumers alike.

 ## Project Structure

 - **airchainpay-contracts/** — Smart contracts for Base Sepolia and Core Testnet
-- **airchainpay-relay/** — Bluetooth payment relay server
+- **airchainpay-relay-rust/** — High-performance Rust relay server for Bluetooth and blockchain transaction processing
 - **airchainpay-wallet/** — React Native mobile wallet app

 ## Network Support